felixge/node-growing-file/Readme.md

     var file = GrowingFile.open('my-growing-file.dat');
     file.pipe(<some writeable stream>);

 **Note:** The file does not have to exist yet when invoking this method.
-An error event is emitted if it does not created within the configured `timeout`.
+An `'error'` event is emitted if it is not created within the configured `timeout`.

 ## Options